lzyowen/BusinessRules_Java/README.md

  2. Create a Decision Function

-As of now this is complete executable code in the Jdevloper 11.1.1.7 ide environment.
+As of now this is complete executable code in Jdevloper 11.1.1.7 ide environment.
 No need to add any external jars.
 All libraries are with reference to Jdeveloper.

 Thanks.